 About Vigilant Aerospace Systems

-Vigilant Aerospace Systems, Inc. is a provider of industry-leading next-generation flight management and safety systems for both manned and unmanned aircraft that have been developed by NASA and are designed to comply with FAA standards.
-The company’s software platform, FlightHorizon™, is based on an exclusively licensed NASA patent and provides situational awareness, synthetic cockpit views, collision avoidance and other flight information to enable integration of commercial drones into the national airspace.
+Vigilant Aerospace Systems, Inc. is a provider of industry-leading airspace management, detect-and-avoid and safety systems for both manned and unmanned aircraft that have been developed by NASA and are designed to comply with FAA standards.
+The company’s software platform, FlightHorizon™, is based on an exclusively licensed NASA patent and provides situational awareness, synthetic cockpit views, detect-and-avoid, and commands to maintain well-clear distances, as well as other flight information to enable integration of commercial drones into the national airspace.
 For more information, visit www.VigilantAerospace.com.

 Read and download our full press announcement here: Press Announcement – Vigilant Aerospace to Provide FlightHorizon to Selected FAA UAS Integration Pilot Program Participants – May 9 2018